 A RAFT, you say?

 That’s right!
-In fact, 2018 is anticipated to host the largest raft yet.
-A raft is a group of sea otters swimming together in the ocean.
-Last year, there was a record number of 36 adult otters and 9 otter pups that were counted.
-This is a notable recovery, as prior to 2010 there were fewer than 10 sea otters in Morro Bay, according to the Morro Bay National Estuary Program.
+In fact, this year host the largest raft yet.
+A raft is a group of sea otters resting together.
+Last year, there was a record number of adult otters and otter pups that were counted.
+A notable recovery from the fewer than 10 sea otters in Morro Bay in 2010, according to the Morro Bay National Estuary Program.

-The large-scale oil industry can be blamed for the near depletion of sea otters.
 In 1977, sea otters were listed as a “threatened” species under the Endangered Species Act.
-According to the US Fish & Wildlife Service, their presence on the list is due to oil spill risks from coastal tankers.
+According to the US Fish & Wildlife Service, their presence on the list is due to their vulnerability to oil spill risks from oil tankers.
 If otter fur is contaminated with oil, the fur’s insulating properties are destroyed.
 This phenomenon leaves many sea otters in states of hypothermia and poisoned, often resulting in death.

 In 2016, the sea otter population outgrew the listing threshold of the Endangered Species Act.
 Sea otters will be considered for delisting after a three-year consecutive period.